frcdesign/FRCDesign.org/docs/learning-course/index.md

 The purpose of the course is to take you from zero to being able to model a full robot.
 The content focuses on FRC-relevant features and tools, using engaging projects that not only introduce new CAD skills and practice old ones but also introduce engineering concepts.
 These projects slowly become more open-ended.

 !!!
 Tip
     Despite how it looks, Onshape is quite different in its fundamentals from other CAD software.
-Start at [Stage 0A](stage0/0A/what-and-why-CAD.md "Stage 0A"){:target="_blank"} if you're switching from another CAD software and [Stage 1A](stage1/1A/introduction.md "Stage 1A"){:target="_blank"} if you already have some experience using Onshape. **You will struggle with later stages** if you don't have a solid grasp on the fundamentals of Onshape.
+Start at [Stage 0A](stage0/0A/what-and-why-CAD.md "Stage 0A"){:target="_blank"} if you're switching from another CAD software or new to CAD and [Stage 1A](stage1/1A/introduction.md "Stage 1A"){:target="_blank"} if you already have some experience using Onshape. **You will struggle with later stages** if you don't have a solid grasp on the fundamentals of Onshape.

 !!!
 Warning
     If you choose to skip to Stage 0, make sure to add [MKCAD](stage0/0B/MKCad.md "Adding MKCAD Tutorial Page"){:target="_blank"} and the [required featurescripts](stage0/0B/featurescripts.md "Stage 0 Featurescripts Page"){:target="_blank"} for the learning course.